 Animals of Morocco Sahara desert

 The Animal’s life in Morocco is varied as the scenery, climate, and landscape.
 In the Moroccan Sahara desert, there are plants and trees.
 Animals that are adapted to this unique environment of the harsh terrains, of less rain (annual 100mm or even less), over 50° degrees of summer, and very cold nights in Winter.
 This unique wild Morocco created an exception for Animals Unique to Sahara desert Environment.
 Some of these desert Moroccan animals are totally wild and on the way to extinction animals.
 It’s not always possible to observe this unique Moroccan desert Fauna.

 In addition to the Camels dromedaries that are everywhere in the Sahara dunes, Probably it’s an opportunity to ride one during The Sahara desert tours in Morocco, there is surprisingly rich Sahara desert Fauna that you can’t always see but still live around the dunes of the Moroccan Sahara desert such as in Erg Chebbi and Erg Chegaga dunes.

 We think the best way to observe the wild animals in the Sahara desert is by walking or Sahara camel trekking.
-If you have decided to spend more time in the Sahara desert during your vacation in Morocco, sharpen your eyes and don’t hesitate to ask your guide to stop for you if there is an animal around.
+If you have decided to spend more time in the Sahara desert during your green travel vacation in Morocco, sharpen your eyes and don’t hesitate to ask your guide to stop for you if there is an animal around.

 Animals commonly easy to observe during the Morocco desert tour: